HMS Research Administration provides a number of resources for investigators and administrators including:

 - Pre- and Post-Award support for sponsored projects through Sponsored Programs Administration and the Office of Sponsored Programs

-- Guidance on issues related to compliance through the Office of Research Compliance
+- Guidance on issues related to compliance through the Office for Academic and Research Integrity

 - Development of research protocols involving animals, humans, and recombinant DNA and biohazards.

 - Animal use guidelines through the Harvard Center for Comparative Medicine

 - Strategic collaborations with industry through the Office of Technology Development

 The Office for Academic and Research Integrity (ARI) is responsible for implementing the policies adopted by the Faculty of Medicine as well as the policies and regulations promulgated by the federal government and its agencies in the areas of conflict of interest, research integrity and scientific misconduct.

 OTD advances the development of groundbreaking Harvard discoveries by fostering strategic collaborations with industry – through licensing, sponsored research and new venture agreements – to bring them into market, build value, and benefit society.